Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Set-AzureRmServiceBusNamespaceAuthorizationRule.md

 # Set-AzureRmServiceBusNamespaceAuthorizationRule

 ## SYNOPSIS
-updates given AuthorizationRule description for the provided ServiceBus Namespace
+Updates the specified authorization rule description for the given Service Bus namespace.

 ## SYNTAX